 Marketing Your SAAS Business

-SaaS Businesses have a global selling opportunity and therefore, global competition.
+SaaS companies have a global selling opportunity and therefore, global competition.
 So you will need to fire every neuron of your marketing brain to bring onboard users for your app.

 Facebook advertising, content marketing, a YouTube channel, and building an email list are just the starting point.
 One example of just how involved you need to be with the marketing comes from a Reddit thread on how a bootstrapped SaaS company got their first 720 paying customers.

-In the beginning, they actually recorded personalised welcome videos for each of the first hundred or so users that signed up.
+In the beginning, they actually recorded personalized welcome videos for each of the first hundred or so users that signed up.
 (This is relatively easy to do using a SaaS app called Loom!)

 An extreme example?
 Maybe so, but it illustrates how committed you need to be when marketing your SaaS business in the beginning.